 - Loss of enjoyment of life: A disabling, permanent injury may make it impossible for you to engage in the activities you loved before the accident.
 If this is the case, you deserve compensation for being deprived of your favorite hobbies.

 - Loss of companionship: Also known as “loss of consortium” in relation to spouses and “loss of parental guidance” in relation to children, these damages compensate you and your loved ones for the loss of family relations and services stemming from your injuries.

 - Scarring and disfigurement: Scars are not uncommon outcomes in trucking accidents, especially if the collision causes serious lacerations or burns.
 If you were disfigured in a truck accident, you may be entitled to compensation for both the economic costs associated with scarring as well as the embarrassment such injuries can cause.

 - Disability: Also known as physical impairment damages, you may be able to recover compensation for the non-economic costs associated with disability, such as inconvenience, embarrassment, and more.

 The compensation you are entitled to after a trucking accident depends on the specific nature of your injuries and other damages.
-It is important to speak with a truck accident lawyer to determine how much your case may be worth.
+It is important to speak with an Orlando truck accident lawyer to determine how much your case may be worth.

 Are Truck Accident Claims Difficult to Win?